If your GP thinks you may have bipolar disorder, they'll usually refer you to a community mental health team (CMHT).

 Planning your treatment

-If your symptoms become severe you may not able to make an informed decision about your care, or communicate your needs.
+If your symptoms become severe you may not be able to make an informed decision about your care, or communicate your needs.
 If this happens, it may be possible to draw up an advanced directive.

 Making an advanced directive